briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 Using the Makefile targets in each library repo, my process for developing c/m/c involves making code changes followed by Makefile targets that preview/plan/diff against my AWS account, then running deploy/apply/up and waiting for things to finish deploying.
 Once I can validate that things are looking correct in my account, I run the destroy command and make sure that all of the resources are removed successfully.
 RDS instances can take up to 10 minutes to create, which means that the base stack takes some time to test.
 The app environment is able to be spun up quickly, but it can sometimes get stuck and take some time to delete services.

-Here are some sample times for deploying ad hoc stacks with CDK, Terraform and Pulumi.
+Here are some sample times for deploying ad hoc stacks with CDK.

 ```
 # CDK ad hoc base deployment time